Macple/Calculator/README.md

 # Calculator
-Simple calculator app for iOS written in Swift
+Simple calculator app for iOS 16.x+ written in Swift using SwiftUI